 Most of the protocols and treaties adopted at the continental and regional levels remain unimplemented due to limited political and bureaucratic capacities for implementation.
 The inability to connect the various protocols to the overall development goals of member countries creates reverse incentives for implementation.
 Similarly, bureaucrats at the national and regional levels in Africa are generally overstretched as they attend multiple meetings and engage in numerous projects.
-This calls for capacity building on issues of trade integration, harmonization of policies, doing cost-benefit analysis of regional integration programs, and implementing decisions made at RECs and the African Union.
-The Lab will continue to bridge this gap through training of bureaucrats and, joint supervision of PhD students and postdoctoral fellows between Carleton University and partner universities in Africa.
+This calls for capacity building on issues of trade integration, harmonization of policies, doing cost-benefit analysis of regional integration programs, and implementing decisions made at RECs and the AU.
+The Lab will continue to bridge this gap through the training of bureaucrats, and joint supervision of PhD students and postdoctoral fellows between Carleton University and partner universities in Africa.

-Similar Policy Labs in other regions
+Similar Policy Labs in Other Regions

 There are many Labs that focus on policy formulation.
 Very few are focused on policy implementation.
-In Africa, none exists that focuses on policy implementation at this time.
-As indicated in Appendix 3, some of the Labs that focus on policy implementation include the following:
+In Africa, none exists that focuses on policy implementation currently.
+As indicated in Annex3, some of the Labs that focus on policy implementation include the following: